J08nY/pyecsca-tutorial-croatia2024/installation.md

 For the purposes of this tutorial, you will mainly need to know how to run cells.
 Either use the ![](notebooks/img/play.png) button or `Shift + Enter` to run the current cell and move to the next one.

+Make sure that you save your work (`Ctrl + S`) occasionally.

+You can use tab-completion to learn about the attributes or methods of an object.

+By typing `object?` you will get a help message with documentation of the object/function/class/method, same goes for `object.method?` or `class.method?`.

 ## Installing everything yourself

 You will need a Python environment to run the code during the tutorial.